JCR-UK

 (c.1907 - 3 March 1993)

 Rev. Jack (Jacob) Grant, formerly Goldstein, (m.
-Hilda) was educated at the Jews' Free School and at the Etz Chaim Yeshiva, London.
-He served as minister and secretary of the evacuee community, Wolverton United Synagogue Membership Group, formed in Haversham, Buckinghamshire, during World War II until about 1946 and was then chazan-shochet to the Swansea Hebrew Congregation, followed by a similar post at Bristol.
-Rev. Grant served the Kingsbury District Synagogue, London, as reader for almost 25 years before retiring in 1973 and becoming the congregation's emeritus reader.
-(Jewish Chronicle report 24 August 1973; Jewish Year Book listings; communication from family member.)
+Hilda, d.2006) was educated at the Jews' Free School and at the Etz Chaim Yeshiva, London.
+He served as minister and secretary of the evacuee community, Wolverton United Synagogue Membership Group, formed in Haversham, Buckinghamshire, during World War II until about 1946 and was then chazan-shochet to the Swansea Hebrew Congregation, followed by a similar post at Bristol Hebrew Congregation.
+He served as a part-time chazan at the Willesden District Synagogue and also served at the Ohel Shem Synagogue, Willesden.
+From 1950.
+Rev. Grant served as reader of the Kingsbury District Synagogue, London, for almost 25 years before retiring in 1973 and becoming the congregation's emeritus reader.
+(JC report 24 August 1973; JYB listings; communication from family member.)
 [Not to be confused with his contemporary, also Rev Jack Grant, who served at Newton Mearns Synagogue, Glasgow.]

 Rev. Aaron Asher Green